babel/website/docs/v7-migration.md

 - `babel-preset-es2016`
 - `babel-preset-es2017`
 - `babel-preset-latest`
-- can combination of the above ^
+- A combination of the above ^

-We suggest using switching as those presets should be able to be substituted entirely with the env preset.
+These presets should be substituted with the "env" preset.

 ## Package Renames

-Just as FYI, you can still use the shorthand version of a package name (remove the `preset-` or `plugin-`) in the config but I'm choosing to use the whole package name for clarity (maybe we should just remove that given it doesn't save that much typing at all anyway).
+You can still use the shorthand version of a package name (remove the `preset-` or `plugin-`) in the config, but I'm choosing to use the whole package name for clarity (maybe we should just remove that, given it doesn't save that much typing anyway).

 ```diff
 {